-LIKE SHOPPING FOR HOLIDAY PRESENTS in July, it’s a little difficult to get in the mood to start seedlings in the middle of summer.
+Like shopping for presents in July, it’s a little difficult to get in the mood to start seedlings indoors in summer.
 That’s because, for many gardeners, starting seedlings indoors has become ingrained as a late winter or early spring ritual.

 You may already be thinking to yourself that this is a goofy idea.
-But if you’re interested in getting more from your garden, you’ll want to suspend your disbelief for a minute to consider the idea.
+But if you’re interested in getting more from your garden, you’ll want to suspend your disbelief for a minute to consider it.

 Why are summer seedlings a good idea?

 - Air conditioning helps plants germinate.
 In the heat of summer, it’s too hot for certain cool weather vegetables to sprout in the garden.
 But it’s cool and shady inside your house, and the conditions are just right.

-2. No heating pad needed.
+- No heating pad needed.
 It’s warm enough that you don’t need a heating pad to facilitate germination.

-3. Sunlight is readily available.
+- Sunlight is readily available.
 You don’t need grow lights.
 Just make sure there’s not too much sun and the seedlings don’t dry out.

-4. Avoid the normal pests.
+- Avoid the normal pests.
 By the time the summer seedlings are transplanted, the normal cycle of pests has often run its course.
 For example, I wait until July to plant zucchini seedlings outside to avoid squash borer.

 Sometimes it’s better to sow directly